se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 In real-world application, instead of one complex reducer, we have multiple simpler reducers and combine them into one reducer.

-For example, we two simpler reducers, firstly, a reducer for the visibility filter `visibilityFilter`:
+For example, we have two simpler reducers.

+Firstly, a reducer for the visibility filter `visibilityFilter`:

 ```js
 function visibilityFilter(state = 'SHOW_ALL', action) {